Doctoral Written Qualifying Examination (WQE)

 Doctoral Oral Qualifying Examination (OQE)

-The doctoral Oral Qualifying Examination must be passed before the student can be advanced to candidacy for the doctorate.
+The doctoral Oral Qualifying Examination must be passed before the student can be advanced to candidacy.
 To be eligible to take the OQE, the student must have completed all coursework, have a formally constituted Doctoral Committee, and have completed and passed the WQE requirement.
 Students are expected to take and pass the OQE by the end of the Fall Quarter of their third year.

 The OQE consists of two components: